open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 ![coord_sys_all](https://github.com/open-mmlab/mmdetection3d/blob/master/resources/coord_sys_all.png)

-The three figures above are the 3D coordinate system while the three figures below are the bird's eye view.
+The three figures above are the 3D coordinate systems while the three figures below are the bird's eye view.

 ## Relation with raw coordinate systems of supported datasets